As you work on preparing your 2018 income tax return, you may wonder how much income tax the new Section 199A deduction saves you.

 Step 2: Estimate Your Taxable Income

 You can’t look just at your qualified business income, though.
-You also need to look at your taxable income net of any capital gains.
+You also need to look at your taxable income net of any capital gains and things taxed like capital gains such as qualified dividend income.

-Accordingly, estimate your taxable income and your capital gains for 2018.
+Accordingly, estimate your taxable income and your capital gains and qualified dividends for 2018.

 You can make this calculation by adding up all your income and then subtracting these three values:

-- Deductions that you take to calculate your adjusted gross income (including pension contributions, alimony, and self-employed health insurance)
+- Other “non-business-y” deductions that you take to calculate your adjusted gross income (including alimony and health savings accounts)

 - Either the new standard deduction or the total of your itemized deductions.